 According to a survey, on average, children try 2.75 different medications and adults 2.56 prescriptions before finding one that works for them.

-Recent studies (Gustafsson & Hansen, 2023, Sanyal et al. 2024) demonstrate how individualized medication response testing can minimize trial-and-error prescribing, leading to faster symptom relief and fewer side effects, targeting the holistic functioning of the individual, rather than the core symptoms symptomatically.
+Recent studies (Gustafsson & Hansen, 2023, Sanyal et al. 2024) show how individualized medication response testing can minimize trial-and-error prescribing, leading to faster symptom relief and fewer side effects, targeting the holistic functioning of the individual, rather than the core symptoms symptomatically.

 Monitoring symptoms after medication has been prescribed can help you to make changes where required and make sure treatments are personalized for individual patients.